csc301-fall-2020/assignment-2-10-ytwww-chantalsorias/README.md

-# Instructions
+# Instructions about Testing and Starting
 Please have the following packages installed before starting: `flask`, `pytest`, `pytest-cov`, `requests`.
+- To run tests with coverage, type `pytest --cov-report term --cov=. tests/unit_tests.py`
+- To run the app:
-Run the main Flask module by running `python3 PizzaParlour.py`
+  - First, run the main Flask module by running `python3 PizzaParlour.py`.
-Run the Shell module by running `python3 Shell.py`
+  - Then, run the Shell module by running `python3 Shell.py`
-Run tests with coverage by running `pytest --cov-report term --cov=. tests/unit_tests.py`
-## How to interact with Pizza Shell
+# How to interact with Pizza Shell
 - `?` or `help` list all commands

 - `? <cmd>` or `help <cmd>` display guide about `<cmd>`
   - Examples: `? add`, `help menu`

-- `new` starts a new order, will return `<order number>`.
+- `new` starts a new order, will return `<order-number>`.

 - `menu` shows full menu